Izabela88/norahs-ceramics/README.md

      - As a frequent user, I want to be able to write products review , so I can help others users with choosing the products.
      - As a frequent user, I want to sign up for the Newsletter to email any major updates and/or changes to the website or organization.
      - As a frequent user, I want to be able to contact the platform owner so I can report any problems or ask questions.
+     - As a frequent user, I want to log in and logout so that I can access my profile safely.
+     - As a frequent user, I want to register for an account so I can make purchase.

 - ### **Scope**